Wise and kind guidance as you meet life’s everyday challenges.

 Walking through life is not easy!
-I’m here to walk by your side, offering support, counsel and even a cup of tea!
+I’m here to walk by your side, encourage you, offer support, counsel and even a cup of tea!

 I help people understand their inner and outer worlds.
 Together, we’ll uncover patterns, habits, stuck places and limiting beliefs.
 Then, you’ll have a real chance at making choices and changing.
 Be prepared to be met with gentleness, caring and directness.

-In your sessions, you’ll learn mindfulness based techniques to support you in your everyday life.
+Just like 1:1 sessions, classes and groups are designed to offer mindfulness based techniques to support you in your everyday life.
 Hopefully, as you practice making changes, you’ll develop more confidence, self-love and ease.

-Mia has a B.A. in American Studies and Communications from the University of Minnesota and an M.A. in Transpersonal Counseling Psychology from Naropa University.
-She's actively taught at both universities for nearly 20 years.
+Mia has a B.A. in American Studies (Her social justice mindedness can be traced to this education.) and Communications from the University of Minnesota and an M.A. in Transpersonal Counseling Psychology from Naropa University.
+She’s actively taught at both universities for nearly 20 years.

-Mia is a gentle, personal guide, offering Buddhist-inspired counseling and psychotherapy.
+Mia is a gentle, personal guide, offering Buddhist-inspired online courses, mentoring and and psychotherapy.
 Influences that inform her therapeutic practice and teaching are:

 - Hakomi Experiential, Body-Centered Psychotherapy: a client centered, deep and gentle approach to psychological exploration.